 - Competency is a statement that identifies what students should know and be able to do at the end of the year.
-There are several competencies for each course. - Standards are educational objectives-i.e., what students should have learned by the end of a course, grade level, or grade span. - Assessment is the ongoing process of describing or gathering data about student performance in order to document student progress toward meeting a standard. - Performance levels are used to evaluate and report what students know and are able to do. - Rubric is a tool used to score or rate students' performance on tasks.
+There are several competencies for each course, the number of competencies varies per content area.
+The competency grades are calculated by the associated standards, which roll up into the given competency. - Standards are educational objectives-i.e., what students should have learned by the end of a course, grade level, or grade span. - Assessment is the ongoing process of describing or gathering data about student performance in order to document student progress toward meeting a standard. - Performance levels are used to evaluate and report what students know and are able to do. - Rubric is a tool used to score or rate students' performance on tasks.
 It generally consists of a fixed measurement scale, a set of clear criteria, and performance descriptions for each criteria on each level of the scale.
+If a teacher finds in evaluating student work that the rating on the rubric falls between two distinctions a half increment will be assigned (.5, 1.5, 2.5, 3.5).

-IHGMS uses a 0 - 100, to score all assessments.
+IHGMS uses a 0 - 100 0 - 4, to score all assessments.
+(See the scoring chart below)